bahrus/ib-id/README.md

 ## * Lazy Loading [Big Time TOODOO]

-laissez-dom supports lazy loading blocks of html.
-In terms of performance, it seems to exceed what can be obtained by using content-visibility, at least when generating content in the client.
+[laissez-dom](https://github.com/bahrus/laissez-dom) supports lazy-loading blocks of html.
+In terms of performance, it seems to exceed what can be obtained by using content-visibility, at least when generating repeating content in the client.
 (There are some disadvantages, though, in terms of lack of search, for starters).
 The problem is if we want to combine that component with this one, we are in a bit of a quandary.
 Take, for example, creating a massive list of li's.

 For laissez-dom to be effective,